Note: This page discusses 2006 NL MVP Ryan Howard. For the college coach of the same name, click here.

 His first stint with the Phillies was pretty good, as he hit .282/.333/.564 in 19 games.
 The next year, 2005, he did roughly the same in 88 games, hitting .288/.356/.567.
 That won him the 2005 National League Rookie of the Year Award.
 It also impressed the Phillies so much that they traded regular first baseman Jim Thome, a prized free agent signing a couple of years earlier, to the Chicago White Sox to free up a position for Howard.

 In 2006, he set a Phillies Spring Training record for home runs with 10.
 The previous record was 9 hit by Dick Allen.
 He finished the season with 58 home runs, a record for a second-year player, and the highest total in Major League Baseball that year.
 He also led the National League in Total Bases (383) and RBI (149) as he established himself as one of the game's most-feared sluggers.
 In spite of his mighty swing and 181 strikeouts, he still managed to post an impressive batting average of .313 - good for 9th in the league, while rapping 182 hits, a remarkable total for a slow power hitter.
 He also won the Home Run Derby held at the All-Star Game in Pittsburgh.
+He was the fastest player ever to reach 7- career homers, needing just 233 games, although that record was beaten by Aaron Judge in 2018.
 After the season, he was voted the National League Most Valuable Player.
+He was the last major league player to hit as many as 55 homers until Giancarlo Stanton reached the mark in 2017.

 Howard hit his 100th homer in his 325th game in the majors (June 27, 2007), the quickest player to the 100 home run mark according to the Elias Sports Bureau.
 On July 16th, 2009, he reached 200 home runs quicker than any player in history; he reached the mark in his 658th game.
 He reached both milestones in fewer at-bats than anyone in history; doing in 1,141 and 2,405 (AB) respectively.

-Howard ruptured his achilles tendon while making the final out of Game Five of the NLDS and collapsed on the ground as the Phillies were eliminated by the St. Louis Cardinals.
+Howard ruptured his achilles tendon while making the final out of Game 5 of the NLDS in 2011 and collapsed on the ground as the Phillies were eliminated by the St. Louis Cardinals.
 He had surgery on October 12th , with a recovery time estimated at 5 to 6 months, making him doubtful for the start of the 2012 season.
 Indeed, in late January, GM Ruben Amaro Jr. stated that he was not expecting Ryan to be back in the line-up before May.
-Indeed, that was overly optimistic, as Ryan only returned to the line-up on July 6th, when he went 2 for 4 with a double in a 5-0 loss to the Atlanta Braves.
+That turned out to be overly optimistic, as Ryan only returned to the line-up on July 6th, when he went 2 for 4 with a double in a 5-0 loss to the Atlanta Braves.
 His forgettable season ended on a whimper when on September 28th, he dropped the lead pipe he used for practicing his swings in the on-deck circle, fracturing a toe.
 He ended the year with a .219 average in 71 games, with 14 homers and 56 RBI, showing that his power was still present.
 He did hit the 300th home run of his career that year, doing so in his 1,093rd game.
 Only Ralph Kiner had done so faster (by just six games).

 - 2005 NL Rookie of the Year Award